altano/npm-packages/packages/astro-html-to-image/README.md

 # astro-html-to-image

 This is an [Astro middleware](https://docs.astro.build/guides/middleware/) that allows you to easily render Astro components to images.
+This provides the foundation for Astro integrations like [@altano/astro-opengraph-image](https://www.npmjs.com/package/@altano/astro-opengraph-image).

 # Prerequisites

 - This middleware is for [Astro](https://astro.build).
-- Node.js: The [@resvg/resvg-wasm](https://www.npmjs.com/package/@resvg/resvg-wasm) module must be initialized in a runtime-specific manner.
-I have only added support for Node.js.
-Other runtimes such as [Deno](https://deno.land/) or [Bun](https://bun.sh/) can be trivially added with an adapter.
-Please feel free to submit a pull request.

 # Installation